 Visit our provincial websites

-Suicide Prevention, Intervention, and Postvention
+Prevention, Intervention, And Postvention

-Knowledge truly is power – that is why we want to provide you with the latest information on suicide prevention, intervention and postvention.
+Knowledge truly is power – that is why we want to provide you with the latest information on suicide prevention, intervention, and postvention.
 Some of the most powerful ways to engage in suicide prevention involve the use of factual information about suicide while having supportive conversations with others.
 Check out the following links for additional information on suicide preventions, interventions, and postvention.

 Prevention:

 Those who die by suicide usually tell others in some way about their intentions.
-A person who dies by suicide without any warning is very rare.
+A person who dies by suicide without any warning signs at all is very rare.
 Understanding warning signs and reaching out to others can make all the difference.
 For more information, please see Risk Factors & Warning SignsIf you’re unsure whether someone is having thoughts of suicide, the best way to find out is to ask.
 If you are uncomfortable asking this question, you can connect them with someone who can.
 For more information, please see What To Do If Someone Is In a Crisis.

 Alliance of Hope